FurTrader/Nomad_BMS_UF2_Bootloader_tinyuf2/README.md

-Customized for the Nomad BMS by Overkill Solar
+Customized for the Nomad BMS by Overkill Solar, which runs on a ESP32-S3

 TODO: figure out how to make a new favicon.